-Specialist Technical Staff, Site Managers, H&S Co-ordinators as appropriate will be responsible for the purchase of PPE ensuring that it is of the correct type, is suitable for the purpose and of the correct size to ensure that the fit is comfortable and provides the correct safety protection for the wearer.
+Specialist Technical Staff, Site Managers, H&S Co-ordinators as appropriate will be responsible for the purchase of PPE ensuring that it is of the correct type, is suitable for the purpose, the correct size to ensure that the fit is comfortable, provides the correct safety protection for the wearer and that staff are given appropriate instruction on its correct use.
 This includes provision of PPE for CELT employees or temporary workers.